berachain/docs/apps/bend/content/learn/tokens/bgt.md

 - Borrowing `$HONEY` on Bend.
 - Providing `$HONEY` in the `HONEY` vault for Berps.

-Make sure to also read how the whole interaction works with Bend's $HONEY vaul t[here](/learn/bend-and-pol#bend-honey-vault-bgt)
+Make sure to also read how the whole interaction works with Bend's $HONEY vault [here](/learn/bend-and-pol#bend-honey-vault-bgt)

 ## What can you do with $BGT?